 Variants of the Rayleigh distillation model are often used to represent the isotope fractionation during condensation processes (e.g. Jouzel and Merlivat, 1984).
-In nature, however, precipitation will enter However, precipitation entering from above into subsequent air parcelsfrom below.
-This process air parcels, as well as the isotopic exchange of the falling precipitation with air parcel vapour (in case of liquid phase), vapour inside the air parcel is not part of Rayleigh distillation model.
-Indeed, the Rayleigh model models.
-Rayleigh models may thus only be adequate to simulate the vapour composition in a rising air parcel, and the precipitation falling directly from it, which can be adequate for some convective-type precipitation processes.
-In the case of the more corresponding to isolated, convective clouds.
-For slowly ascending warm-sector airmasses, however, where clouds contribute to condensation at a range of atmospheric layers, a single air parcel appears insufficient to capture the actual precipitation process, Conceptually, it could be possible to consider instead one could instead consider an entire stack of Rayleigh-model air parcelsas a better air parcels, each represented by a Rayleigh model, as a more adequate representation of stratiform eloud processes clouds (e.g. Rozanski and Sonntag, 1982).
-Each air parcel in the column is at or near saturation, contains cloud droplets, and will receive input of hydrometeors from above.
-Each air parcel will thus contribute, and thus contributes to the precipitation by condensation or deposition, riming, scavenging, and partially equilibrate equilibrating with the water vapour on-while passing through.
-The vertical connection of an entire stack of Rayleigh-type parcels creates would create a more efficient, coupled fractionation process than an isolated Rayleigh-type parcel as in the convective case.
-Given Rayleigh model.
-In light of such a vertically coupled perspective Rayleigh stack, a single cloud top or condensation temperature from one Rayleigh process model appears too limited to capture the influences on the fractionation process in the entire cloud.
-This is underlined by the fact that the Rayleigh model used in C08 only needed temperatures down to -4.2 °C to explain the observed precipitation isotopes, which could not be reconciled by the range of temperatures throughout the entire column found by Y10.
-A similar observation was made here with the Rayleigh model of Jouzel and Merlivat (1984).
+However, precipitation entering from above into air parcels, as well as the isotopic exchange of the falling precipitation with vapour inside the air parcel is not part of Rayleigh distillation models.
+Rayleigh models may thus only be adequate to simulate the vapour composition in a rising air parcel, and the precipitation falling directly from it, corresponding to isolated, convective clouds.
+For slowly ascending warm-sector airmasses, where clouds contribute to condensation at a range of atmospheric layers, a single air parcel appears insufficient to capture the actual precipitation process.
+Conceptually, one could instead consider an entire stack of air parcels, each represented by a Rayleigh model, as a more adequate representation of stratiform clouds (e.g. Rozanski and Sonntag, 1982).
+Each air parcel in the column is at or near saturation, contains cloud droplets, and will receive input of hydrometeors from above, and thus contributes to the precipitation by condensation or deposition, riming, scavenging, and partially equilibrating with the water vapour while passing through.
+The vertical connection of an entire stack of Rayleigh-type parcels would create a more efficient, coupled fractionation process than an isolated Rayleigh model.
+In light of such a vertically coupled "Rayleigh stack", a single cloud top or condensation

-As the precipitating warm-frontal airmass is advected horizontally with the AR, it will produce a coherent isotopic isotope signal at the surface, as noted by the displacement times in C15.
-C15 also noted that there is no immediate relation between the isotopic depletion and either the total amount or the intensity of precipitation during landfall.
+- 5 temperature from one Rayleigh model appears too limited to capture the influences on the fractionation process in the entire cloud.
+This is underlined by the fact that in Coplen et al. (2008) the Rayleigh model used in C08-only needed temperatures down to -4.2 °C to explain the observed precipitation isotopes, which could not be reconciled by the range of temperatures throughout the entire column found by ¥10Yoshimura et al. (2010).
+A similar observation was made here with the Rayleigh model of Jouzel and Merlivat (1984). - As the precipitating warm-frontal airmass is advected horizontally with the AR, it will produce a coherent isotope signal at the surface, as noted by the displacement times in C15.
+C15 (Coplen et al., 2015).
+Coplen et al. (2015) also noted that there is no immediate relation between the isotopic depletion and either the total amount or the intensity of precipitation during landfall.
 Both of these findings are consistent with the interpretation that the isotope composition of the stratiform cloud can obtain a coherent, depleted isotope signature from a sustained lifting process.
-The isotopic isotope signal of stratiform cloud then reflects a time-integrated condensation history of the airmasses, whereas surface precipitation is a combination of the airmass signature, the surface vapour, and the below-cloud interaction processes.
+The isotope signal of stratiform cloud then reflects a - 15 time-integrated condensation history of the airmasses, whereas surface precipitation is a combination of the airmass signature, the surface vapour, and the below-cloud interaction processes.

-We conclude from this discussion that since the isotopic precipitation signal isotope signal in precipitation is intimately coupled to the cloud microphysics and dynamics, the Rayleigh perspective can only be adequate to represent the isotope composition near cloud top and in some convective situations.
-However, for For surface precipitation, and precipitation from deep stratiform clouds in frontal systems , such as ARs, the Rayleigh model reaches conceptual limitations.
+We conclude from this discussion that since the isotope signal in precipitation is intimately coupled to the cloud microphysics and dynamics, the Rayleigh perspective can only be adequate to represent the isotope composition near cloud top and in some convective situations.
+For surface precipitation, and precipitation from deep stratiform clouds in frontal systems such as ARs, the Rayleigh model reaches conceptual limitations.
 Despite their own uncertainties, it, therefore, appears necessary to invoke more complex numerical tools in the interpretation, such as isotope-enabled numerical weather prediction models, or Rayleigh-type models adapted to stratiform clouds.